After tons of Beta testing since Apple announced its latest iOS back in June at WWDC, the final version of iOS 13 is finally here.

 2. Photos and Videos Editing Tools

 iOS 13 brings new photo and video editing tools to your iPhone.
-It let you to adjust many dynamic ranges like the noise reduction intensity of portrait lighting, shadows, brilliance, contrast, highlights, saturation, white balance, sharpness, etc. You can also rotate videos right in the Photos app, which comes very handy.
+It lets you adjust many dynamic ranges like the noise reduction intensity of portrait lighting, shadows, brilliance, contrast, highlights, saturation, white balance, sharpness, etc. You can also rotate videos right in the Photos app, which comes very handy.

 3. Privacy and Security